-Joint Occupational Health & Safety Committee (JOHSC)
+Joint Occupational Health and Safety Committee (JOHSC)

-A JOHSC can provide in-depth, practical knowledge of the workplace and often the best solutions to safety problems.
+A JOHSC can provide in-depth, practical knowledge of the workplace and offer the best solutions to safety problems.
 Members meet regularly to identify hazards in the workplace, make recommendations to the employer and follow up on safety issues.

 - The committee must have at least four members